kentik/terraform-provider-kentik-cloudexport/README.md

 ### Test

-Tests run the provider against a `fakeCloudExportServer`
+Tests run the provider against a `testAPIServer`

 This allows to:
 - avoid the necessity of providing valid API credentials